KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_ktx/README.md

   > **Implementation Note**: Engines may need to generate missing mipmaps at runtime when a full mip pyramid is not available.

-### Using KTX v2 Images with Basis Universal Supercompression for Material Textures
+### Using KTX v2 Images for Material Textures

-When a texture referencing a KTX v2 image with Basis Universal supercompression is used for glTF 2.0 material maps (both color and non-color), the KTX v2 image MUST be of **2D** type as defined in the KTX v2 Specification, Section 4.1.
+When a texture referencing a KTX v2 image is used for glTF 2.0 material maps (both color and non-color), the KTX v2 image MUST be of **2D** type as defined in the KTX v2 Specification, Section 4.1.

 `KHR_DF_FLAG_ALPHA_PREMULTIPLIED` flag MUST NOT be set unless the material's specification requires premultiplied alpha.